Presentation

 1. Definition Speeches

-A definition-based speech clarifies the meaning of a term, concept, or principle.
-It breaks down any confusing elements and reworks them into an easy-to-follow explanation.
-Such talks are especially helpful when introducing a new process in the workplace or defining key technical terms in a specialized field.
+A definition speech explains the meaning of a term, concept, or idea.
+It simplifies confusing terms and rephrases them into clear explanations.
+This type of informative speech is especially useful when introducing new processes or defining technical terms in specialized settings.

 Purpose and Scope